Kuleli Military High School: Ottoman Period (1845–1923)

-Turkish Republic Period (1923-2016)
+Turkish Republic Period (1923–2016)

 The Kuleli Barracks were returned to the Turkish army at the end of the Treaty of Lausanne (1923) as a result of the Turkish victory in the Turkish War of Independence (1919–1923).
-The British evacuated the Kuleli Barracks after the controlled them for a 3-year period on October 6, 1923.
+The British evacuated the Kuleli Barracks on 6 October 1923 after controlling it for a 3-year period.

 The school became a civilian high school by the "Tevhid-i Tedrisat" bill (a law that regulated education) passed in 1924 and was renamed as "Kuleli Lisesi" (Kuleli High School).
 At the end of the same year, it became a military high school again.
 Also, it took its present name in 1925 as "Kuleli Military High School".

-In the Second World War, Kuleli was transferred to Konya in May 1941 according to the mobilization plans.
+In World War II, Kuleli was transferred to Konya in May 1941 according to the mobilization plans.
 Kuleli Barracks was converted into a 1,000-bed military hospital and the Bosphorus Transportation Command moved there as well.

-After the Second World War, the school moved back to Istanbul on August 18, 1947, and has been in its historical home ever since.
+After World War II, the school moved back to Istanbul on 18 August 1947 into its historical home.
 Kuleli Military High School applied the curriculum of the Ministry of National Education for science courses until the 1975–76 academic year.
 Afterwards, it began to apply the college system and the education period was increased from three to four years, with the addition of a Prep Class.

-After the 2016 Turkish coup d état attempt Kuleli Military High School and the other military high schools were closed on July 31, 2016 with a decree.
+After the 2016 Turkish coup d'état attempt Kuleli Military High School and the other military high schools were closed on 31 July 2016 with a decree.